hbariki/GooglePlacesApp/readme.md

 # Google Places App
 The application allows a user to search for places with an auto suggest feature which fetches places from Google Places API.
 Upon selection of a place a marker is added in the map at the selected location's latitude and longitude.

+Also a list of added markers is displayed besides the map and the user will have the ability to remove the markers.

 # Tools/Libraries Used
 *   ReactJs
 *   Webpack and Webpack-dev-server